CryoPen

 Can children or teenagers be treated with CryoPen?

-Children from the age of 6 years old can be treated for skin tags, warts and verrucas with CryoPen.
+Children from the age of 6 years old can be treated for skin tags, warts, and verrucas with CryoPen.
 Up to the age of 18 years old, the children will need to be in the presence of their parent or guardian.
-Moles can be treated on children over the age of 10 but a parent or guardian will need to be present and sign the necessary consent forms.
+Moles can be treated on children over the age of 14, but a parent or guardian will need to be present and sign the necessary consent forms.
 The mole needs to be benign before treatment.
-This can be proven with a doctor’s note or confirmation from a dermatologist via the dermoscopic image taken at the clinic.
+This can be proven with a doctor’s note or confirmation from a dermatologist via the dermoscopic image taken at the clinic, (if the individual is over 18)

 Recommended treatment(s):